 This is a really tough interview question.
 Aim too high, and you could put yourself out of the running.
 Shoot too low, and you might be leaving money on the table.

 You could take one of two approaches.
 Research current starting salaries for the position you’re seeking, customizing it for your city.
-The Robert Half 2017 Salary Guide for Accounting & Finance and Salary Calculator are excellent resources.
+The Robert Half 2017 Salary Guide for Accounting & Finance is an excellent resource.
 Then either give hiring managers a salary range you can live with, or say you’d like to find out more about the job responsibilities and non-wage benefits before naming a number.
 The point is, you never know when a salary negotiation might begin, so always be prepared with current averages in your mind.

 5. Where do you want to be in five years?